Keio University

 Image: Meeting at the East Building

 In May 2022, while on a business trip to the UK with President Kohei Itoh, I was participating in a remote meeting from a hotel lobby in London.
 On the screen were representatives from the lead universities of the U7+ Alliance (hereafter U7+).
 I proposed, "The 2023 G7 Summit will be held in Hiroshima.
-I would like Keio University to host the U7+ Alliance Presidential Summit, with peace and security as the themes."
-A short while after leaving the meeting, I received a message saying, "Let's meet in Tokyo next year."
+I would like Keio University to host the U7+ Alliance Presidential Summit with the theme of peace and security."
+A short while after leaving the meeting, I received a message: "Let's meet in Tokyo next year."

 In connection with the G7, there are organizations called engagement groups that aim to make recommendations to the G7.
-These include the B7 (Business 7) by the business community, the W7 (Women 7) by feminists, and the L7 (Labour 7) by labor organizations.
-Depending on the intentions of the G7 host country, these may be recognized as official engagement groups, but they are generally voluntary organizations formed by stakeholders and groups from various countries.
+These include B7 (Business 7) by the business community, W7 (Women 7) by feminists, and L7 (Labour 7) by labor organizations.
+Depending on the intentions of the G7 host country, these may be recognized as official engagement groups, but generally, they are voluntary organizations formed by stakeholders and groups from each country.

 After the decision was made to hold the event at Keio University, we held weekly online meetings with representatives from the lead universities.